armory3d/armorpaint_web/manual.md

-> *DXR* - This feature is powered by hardware accelerated ray-tracing using DXR and Direct3D12, available in experimental [ArmorPaintDXR](https://github.com/armory3d/armorpaint/blob/master/Assets/readme/readme_dxr.txt) builds.
+> *DXR* - This feature is powered by hardware accelerated ray-tracing using DXR and Direct3D12, available in experimental [ArmorPaintDXR](https://github.com/armory3d/armortools/blob/main/armorpaint/Assets/readme/readme_dxr.txt) builds.

-> *VKRT* - This feature is powered by hardware accelerated ray-tracing using VKRT and Vulkan, available in experimental [ArmorPaintVKRT](https://github.com/armory3d/armorpaint/blob/master/Assets/readme/readme_vkrt.txt) builds.
+> *VKRT* - This feature is powered by hardware accelerated ray-tracing using VKRT and Vulkan, available in experimental [ArmorPaintVKRT](https://github.com/armory3d/armortools/blob/main/armorpaint/Assets/readme/readme_vkrt.txt) builds.

+> *Metal* - Ray-traced baking features are available on macOS with apple silicion and iOS with Apple M1 or newer.

 > Use `AO` baker with small `Radius` to bake `Cavity`.